popcron/console/README.md

 - **It doesn't show up.**
 Press ~.
 - **I pressed it, it still doesn't show up!**
-Invoke the `Console.Initialize()` method, or any of the static methods/properties.
+Invoke the `Console.Initialize()` method, or any of the static methods/properties once in the game.
 - **How do I change the key to open the console?**
 Change the `Console.Key` property.
-- **I want to use the original console that's included.**
+- **I want to use the original system console that's included.**
 If you want to reference the "original console", you can do so by referencing the namespace: `System.Console.WriteLine("wee")`.
 - **Can I use properties as commands?**
 Yes.